MauritsBleeker/keep-the-caption-info/README.md

 ### Data processing

 The caption annotations and test/test/val splits for the MS-COCO and Flicker30k dataset can be downloaded [here](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
 In the folder `annotations/f30k` we provide the json file of the f30k dataset.
-The json file of MS-COCO is too big to upload on GitHub.
+The json file of MS-COCO is too big to upload to GitHub.

 To generate the pickle file, run the function `process_dataset(json_file, img_folder, dset_name, root, k=5)`,  from the file `data/data_processing.py`.